ibm-cloud-docs/virtual-servers/vsi_provision_dedicated.md

     </tr>
     <tr>
     <td>Location</td>
-    <td>Select the IBM Cloud Data Center where you want to place your hosts.
+    <td>Select the {{site.data.keyword.cloud}} data center where you want to place your hosts.
 See About for the list of applicable data centers.</td>
     </tr>
     <td>Dedicated Host</td>
     <td>Defaults to 56 Cores X 242 RAM X 1.2 TB</td>